Near--Real-Time Conflict-Related Fire Detection in Sudan Using Unsupervised Deep Learning: Related Work

 \subsection{Challenges in Conflict Monitoring and Damage Assessment}

 Automated satellite-based conflict monitoring has advanced substantially, yet manual interpretation remains prevalent for assessing conflict-related damage \cite{avtar2021remote}.
 Early studies relied on handcrafted features derived from Very High Resolution (VHR) imagery for post-conflict damage assessment, such as in the Gaza Strip \cite{kahraman2016battle}.
 Subsequent studies applied supervised and semi-supervised learning approaches to detect damaged infrastructure in Syria using VHR imagery \cite{lee2020assessing, mueller2021monitoring}.
 While effective, these methods depend on expensive imagery, labeled training data, and retrospective pre- and post-event comparisons, limiting their scalability and timeliness over large geographic extents.
 Research in Sudan and Darfur has historically utilized MODIS data, which, despite its efficacy in detecting large-scale events, struggles to identify the smaller, dispersed fires typical of irregular warfare \cite{bromley2010relating, cornebise2018witnessing}.
 Time-series and change detection methods have also been explored in conflict contexts \cite{jenerowicz2010post, braun2018assessment}.

-However, these approaches typically focus on post-conflict or long-term damage assessment rather than near–real-time fire detection, highlighting the need for scalable, unsupervised methods capable of rapid detection, as proposed in this study.
+A recent study on the war in Ukraine shows how multi-sensor satellite data can quantify widespread destruction across urban, agricultural, and industrial landscapes by integrating optical and radar imagery for large-scale conflict-induced change detection \cite{karwowska2026integrating}.
+A similar work using nighttime thermal observations demonstrates how satellite-derived fire activity can serve as a proxy for frontline dynamics, industrial disruption, and urban combat intensity \cite{dingemanse2026conflict}.
+Another work on the Gaza Strip demonstrates how high-resolution satellite imagery combined with deep learning can detect explosions and quantify building damage at scale during the 2023–2024 conflict \cite{holail2024time}.
+The study identifies thousands of missile impact sites and shows a continuous increase in damage over time, with more than half of the built environment affected.
 Case studies across conflict and disaster settings, including Myanmar \cite{marx2019detecting} and Turkey \cite{kurnaz2020forest}, demonstrate the potential of satellite imagery for fire detection, yet a gap remains in fully unsupervised methods capable of processing high-resolution data streams without labels \cite{xu2022hyperspectral}.